digitalvectorz/ccarps/Prejudice.md

 You're naturally very inquisitive this is not the curiosity that affects all PCs but the real thing.
 Make a self control roll when presented with an interesting item or situation if you fail you examine it even if you know it could be dangerous good role players won't try to make this role very often

 **Delusions, -5 to, -15 points**
-you believe something that simply is not true  this may cause others to consider you insane, and they may be right. if you suffer from a delusion you must roleplayer your believe at all times. the point value of the delusion depends on its nature
+You believe something that simply is not true.
+This may cause others to consider you insane, and they may be right. if you suffer from a delusion you must roleplayer your believe at all times. the point value of the delusion depends on its nature

 * A minor delusion affects your behavior and anyone around you will soon notice it and react at minus 1 but it would does not keep you from functioning more less normally. minus 5 points
 * A major delusion strongly affects your behavior but does not keep you from living a fairly normal life others will react to you at, -2. negative 10 points
 * A severe delusion affects  your behavior so much that it may keep you from functioning in the everyday world others react you at negative 3 but they are more likely to fear or pity you than to attack negative 15 points